 Step 3: Enable Data Sharing with Partners

 While a holistic view of patients’ information across your entire SNF is the goal, the ability to share data seamlessly with partner organizations presents its own set of challenges.
-SNFs and hospitals must be able to share and easily access each other’s patient data during care transitions.
-Improved interoperability strengthens the partnership between SNFs and their referring hospitals, preventing missed pieces during care transitions through greater access to and transparency around data.
+SNFs and hospitals must be able to share and easily access each other’s patient data not just for admissions to your facilities, but for readmission back to hospitals as well.
+In this way, by having an improved interoperability, you can strengthen the partnership between SNFs and their referring hospitals, preventing missed pieces during care transitions through greater access to and transparency around data.

 Get What You Need